athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Shielding Strike.md

 columnWidth: x
 abilities_top:
   - name: ""

 abilities_mid:
   - name: ""
     desc: "As you attack a foe, warding magic transforms your momentum into action and lifts your shield.
 Make a melee Strike.
-You can then either [[Actions/Raise a Shield|Raise a Shield]] if you're wielding one or cast [[Spells/Shield|Shield]] if you have the spell.\n\n_Note: Conflux spells refresh Spellstrike._"
+You can then either [[Actions/Raise a Shield|Raise a Shield]] if you're wielding one or cast [[Spells/Shield|Shield]] if you have the spell."
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```